ajvanderhorst/PhysicsCapstoneGW/IntermediateLabSyllabus.md

 Oral presentations provide opportunities for you to learn from each other.
 Obviously, you must be present and attentive during your colleague’s presentations for this objective to work effectively.
 I will monitor and evaluate your participation in this process.
 Asking good questions is a reliable way of demonstrating that you are engaged in this exchange.
 Seminar attendance and completion of various surveys will also contribute to your participation grade.
 A weekly reading and discussion forum will be set up in Blackboard where you will be expected to respond to questions in writing.

-Attending departmental seminars/colloquia/events is part of your participation grade and will broaden your scientific perspective, improve your networking skills, and show you how physics is being practiced in the world beyond GWU.
+Attending departmental seminars/colloquia/events is part of your participation grade and will broaden your scientific perspective, improve your networking skills, and show you how physics is being practiced in the world beyond out university.
 Attendance at 6 or more physics seminars/events is required over the course of the semester.
 Ask questions!

 ### Library Work